GSA-TTS/identity-site/content/_en/partners/security-experience.md

 control: >-
     ### The public controls their data, not us.

-    <b>Users are in control of their data.
-We prioritize user privacy and do not profit from sharing user data.</b> Personally Identifiable Information (PII) is only shared as needed and all sensitive data is encrypted.
+    **Users are in control of their data.
+We prioritize user privacy and do not profit from sharing user data.** Personally Identifiable Information (PII) is only shared as needed and all sensitive data is encrypted.
 Our encryption methods are like putting data in a safety deposit box and only users have the key.
 Users have the ability to share or hide sensitive information, give or revoke consent to share that data or delete that data at any time.
 considerations2: >-
     #### Key considerations